• <GetStart>

 Offline Maps

-The default base map shown is the Google Maps road map which requires an Internet connection.
+The default base map shown is the Google Maps road map, or Esri's Streets tile layer, depending on which mapping engine is used.
+Both of these maps require an Internet connection.
 You can instead use an offline map from a file stored on your device.
 Offline map files store map tiles which are images of pieces of a map at various levels of detail.
-Rather than downloading map images from Google Maps, CSPro will read the images directly from an offline map file.
+Rather than downloading map images from an online map provider, CSPro will read the images directly from an offline map file.

 Supported Files